EBZebra/docs/edge/source/api/smartcradle.md

 ## Overview
 The SmartCradle API is used to set and retrieve attributes of the MC18 Cradle
 ## Enabling the API
-There are two methods of enabling the Device API:
+There are two methods of enabling the SmartCradle API:

 * Include all ebapi modules or
 * Include only the API modules you need